HBClab/NiBetaSeries/docs/betaseries.rst

 The experimenter can subtract the summary measure of faces from houses to see which voxels are more responsive to houses relative to faces (i.e. cognitive subtraction).
-In betaseries each event is estimated separately each voxel has as many estimates at there are events (which can be labelled as either face or house events).
+In betaseries each event is estimated separately, and each voxel has as many estimates at there are events (which can be labelled as either face or house events).
 The experimenter can now reduce the series of estimates (a betaseries)